Driving in Turkey

-Driving your own car is a great way to explore Turkey.
-Because then you can go wherever you want and experience things that are different from regular tourist places.
-However, like all other countries, Turkey too has its own sets of traffic rules and guidelines.
-Before you decide to hire a car and drive you must know about these regulations and make sure to follow them.
+Driving in Turkey in your own car is a great way to explore the country.
+Because then you can go wherever you want and experience things that are different from regular touristic places.
+However, like all other countries, Turkey has its own sets of traffic rules and guidelines.
+Before you decide to rent a car and drive, you must know about these regulations and make sure to follow them.

 The Turkish Highway Code

 The most important and basic rules about driving in Turkey that you should know about are as follows:

 - Driving is permitted if you are above 18 years of age, but to rent a car, you have to be a minimum of 21 years old,

 - Turkey follows right-hand side driving.
 So, if you are not used to it, maybe you should give it a miss,